Lake Rukwa: Hydrology

 The lake has seen large fluctuations in its size over the years, due to varying inflow of streams.
 Currently it is about 180 km long and averages about 32 km wide, making it about 5760 km2 in size.
 In 1929 it was only about 48 km long, but in 1939 it was about 128 km long and 40 km wide.
-During the early rifting of this part of Africa, the basin of Lake Rukwa may at times have been part of a much larger basin which also included the basins of Lake Tanganyika with Lake Malawi; ancient shorelines suggest a final date of overflow into Lake Tanganyika of 33,000BP.
+During the early rifting of this part of Africa, the basin of Lake Rukwa may at times have been part of a much larger basin which also included the basins of Lake Tanganyika with Lake Malawi; ancient shorelines suggest a final date of overflow into Lake Tanganyika of 33,000 BP.
 For overflow to occur again, the lake's elevation would need to exceed 900 meters.
 Overflow into Lake Malawi is not possible now, since the pass between the two basin stands at over 2000 meters elevation.
 (Neither Lake Tanganyika nor Lake Malawi can overflow into Lake Rukwa since they already overflow into the Atlantic and Indian Oceans respectively.)

 There is an accumulation of heavy metals like zinc, mercury, copper, lead, chromium, and nickel in sediment, water, and the muscle tissues of Clarias gariepinus (African catfish) and Oreochromis esculentus (Singida tilapia) in Lake Rukwa.